pedrohenrikle/u-chess/README.md

-# unvoid-chess - Terminal Chess Variant
+# u-chess - Terminal Chess Variant

-_unvoid-chess_ is a terminal-based chess variant written in Go, featuring original pieces and gameplay mechanics designed to challenge traditional strategy.
+_u-chess_ is a terminal-based chess variant written in Go, featuring original pieces and gameplay mechanics designed to challenge traditional strategy.
 Run directly from the command line, it offers an intuitive interface for local turn-based matches.

-It’s played on a user-defined square board and features custom units like the Product Owner, Developer, and Designer—each with unique movement rules and tactical implications.
+It’s played on a user-defined square board and features custom units like the Product Owner, Developer, and Designer — each with unique movement rules and tactical implications.

-> _This project was developed as a technical test for the company Unvoid._

 ## Features